Loganhurst/StarterCPP/README.md

 1. Accept the invitation from github classroom at the top of inlab document.
 2. Do the work

-3. For all  steps:  Anytime you see a spot where it says:  have your instructor or a classmate check Part X NOW
+Anytime you see a spot where it says:  have your instructor or a classmate check Part X NOW
    1. Create an issue on your repository that is labeled: INLAB x PART y.
       * If you are in class:
          * Show it to a neighbor or the instructor and have them sign off in the body of your issue.
 They can say something like:  _I saw this and it worked.
 Bob._